-The CPP Investment Board has developed a conversion plan and is in the process of assessing the impact that IFRS could have on its operations, financial position and results of operations.
+The CPP Investment Board has developed a conversion plan and has identified the current significant differences between IFRS and GAAP.
+The impact that IFRS could have on the operations, financial position and results of operations of the CPP Investment Board is not yet determinable, as the accounting standards under IFRS continue to change.